Outbound spam protection in EOP

 What admins can do to control outbound spam

-Review spam complaints from third-party email providers: Many email services like Outlook.com, Yahoo, and AOL provide a feedback loop where if any user in their service marks an email from Microsoft 365 as spam, the message is packaged up and sent back to us for review.
+Review spam complaints from third-party email providers: Many email services like Outlook.com, Yahoo, and AOL provide a feedback loop where we review our messages that are identified as spam by their users.
 To learn more about sender support for Outlook.com, go to https://sendersupport.olc.protection.outlook.com/pm/services.aspx.

 How EOP controls outbound spam